 In New Orleans, the sacred is funky!
 Come together with people of all faiths and no faith plus all races and cultures for an immersive and transformative experience of spiritual music, art and food from around the world.

-Now in its 8th year, The 2019 New Orleans Sacred Music Festival is entirely FREE and open to anyone and everyone.
+The New Orleans Sacred Music Festival is entirely FREE and open to anyone and everyone.
 Sacred music is powerful.
 It can heal and uplift us and awaken the profound connections that runs through our diverse cultures and communities.
 Performers are drawn from all the city’s spiritual communities, and some acts are international.
 Both ancient and cutting-edge, the festival is fun, lively, and full of magical moments.
 Where else will you see Tibetan monks and Mormon elders rocking out to hip-hop and medieval chants?